Meeting FAQ

 You can read more about our four step meeting agenda here.

-It’s always good to be as organised as you can for a networking meeting, but don’t worry our meetings are very relaxed and we’re all just interested to learn more about you.
-So, prior to the meeting, have a think about what you are going to say in your one minute pitch and bring some business cards or flyers with you if you have them.
-Other than that, just turn up as your authentic ‘you’ and enjoy it!
+Prior to the meeting, have a think about what you are going to say in your one minute introduction and bring some business cards or flyers with you if you have them.
+Other than that, just turn up as your authentic self and enjoy it!

 Yes.
 Everybody is asked to introduce themselves and tell us in one minute how they help their customers.
 The clearer you are in this part of the meeting the more likely you are to get other attendees wanting to set up a 121 with you and get to know you better.
 Don’t be nervous about it.
 Our meetings are very friendly.
 Just tell us how you help people and that is enough.
 If you need to write it down and read it out then that is ok too.